 Career decision-making is a process that takes time and attention.
 A person needs to know his or her values, interests and skills, explore options in the world of work, develop goals and pursue experiences.
 If students can practice these skills in college, they will be in better shape to manage their careers throughout life.

 Encourage them to begin in their first year or two by meeting with a career counselor.
 They will make great progress by actively engaging in campus activities, volunteer experiences and their majors, then reflecting on how their experiences related to career areas.
-Career Services is staffed by professionals trained to help students through every step of this process.
+The Career Center is staffed by professionals trained to help students through every step of this process.

 My student hasn't chosen a major or is questioning their major choice.
 What can I do?